Battle of Marathon: Background

 In 492 BC, after the Ionian Revolt had finally been crushed, Darius dispatched an expedition to Greece under the command of his son-in-law, Mardonius.
-Mardonius re-subjugated Thrace and made Macedonia a fully subordinate part of the Persians; they had been vassals of the Persians since the late 6th century BC, but retained their general autonomy.
-Not long after however, his fleet became wrecked by a violent storm, which brought a premature end to the campaign.
+Mardonius re-subjugated Thrace and made Macedonia fully subordinate to the Persians; it had been a vassal of the Persians since the late 6th century BC, but retained its general autonomy.
+Not long after, however, his fleet was wrecked by a violent storm, which brought a premature end to the campaign.

-However, in 490 BC, following the successes of the previous campaign, Darius decided to send a maritime expedition led by Artaphernes, (son of the satrap to whom Hippias had fled) and Datis, a Median admiral.
+However, in 490 BC, following the successes of the previous campaign, Darius decided to send a maritime expedition led by Artaphernes (son of the satrap to whom Hippias had fled) and Datis, a Median admiral.
 Mardonius had been injured in the prior campaign and had fallen out of favor.
 The expedition was intended to bring the Cyclades into the Persian empire, to punish Naxos (which had resisted a Persian assault in 499 BC) and then to head to Greece to force Eretria and Athens to submit to Darius or be destroyed.
-After island-hopping across the Aegean, including successfully attacking Naxos, the Persian task force arrived off Euboea in mid summer.
+After island-hopping across the Aegean, including successfully attacking Naxos, the Persian force arrived off Euboea in mid summer.
 The Persians then proceeded to besiege, capture, and burn Eretria.
-They then headed south down the coast of Attica, en route to complete the final objective of the campaign—punish Athens.
+They then headed south down the coast of Attica, to complete the final objective of the campaign—punish Athens.